Unable to Locate Complete Label

 Trader Joe’s Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-Trader Joe’s Premium Chicken and Rice was selected to represent both products in the line for this review.
+Trader Joe’s Premium Lamb Meal and Rice was selected to represent both products in the line for this review.

 Dry Dog Food